-CONSOLIDATED

-2022 \$'000 2021 \$'000

-23,223 17,617

-- 27

-23,223 17,644
+Consolidated C 2022 \$'000 consolidated 2021 \$'000 Unrestricted cash operating accounts Restricted cash - Ironbark Drilling Program Account 23,223 17,617 27 Total as disclosed in the statement of cash flows 23,223 17,644

-^{} Restricted cash at 30 June 2021 included cash held by the Company as required under the funding arrangement of the WA-359-P Co-ordination Agreement for the by the Ironbark drilling program account.
+^{}Restricted cash at 30 June 2021 included cash held by the Company as required under the funding arrangement of the WA-359-P Co-ordination Agreement for the by the Ironbark drilling program account.
 The majority of these funds were drawn down over the period to settle exploration expenditure associated with the WA-359.